Transformers for Modeling Physical Systems: Methods

-In this work, we propose using approximate Koopman observations as a methodology to develop embeddings for the transformer model such that $\mathcal{F}(\bm{\phi}_{i}) \triangleq g(\bm{\phi}_{i})$.
+In this work, we propose using approximate Koopman dynamics as a methodology to develop embeddings for the transformer model such that $\mathcal{F}(\bm{\phi}_{i}) \triangleq g(\bm{\phi}_{i})$.
 As seen in Fig.~\ref{fig:koopman}, the embedding model follows a standard encoder-decoder model with the middle latent variables being the Koopman observables.
-Embedding model architectures for each numerical example are provided in Appendix~\ref{app:koopman_models}.
-We introduce a learnable Koopman operator which takes the form of a banded matrix that is symmetrical about the diagonal to encourage the discovery of dominate dynamical modes rather than high-frequency oscillations~\citep{lusch2018deep, otto2019linearly}.
+In this model, the Koopman operator assumes the form of a learnable banded matrix that is optimized with the auto-encoder.
+Imposing some level of inductive bias on the form of the Koopman matrix is fairly common in similar deep Koopman works~\citep{lusch2018deep, otto2019linearly, i2020Learning}.
+We found that this reduction of learnable parameters helped encourage the model to discover better dynamical modes, preventing the model from overfitting to high-frequency fluctuations.
+Additionally, this form requires significantly less memory to store allowing models with embedding vectors of higher-dimensionality to be trained.
 This learned Koopman operator is disposed of once training of the embedding model is complete.
 Given the data set of physical state time-series, $\mathcal{D}_{\Phi}=\left\{\Phi^{i}\right\}_{i}^{D}$, the Koopman embedding model is trained with the following loss:

 This loss function consists of three components: the first is a reconstruction loss which ensures a consistent mapping to and from the embedded representation.
-The second is the Koopman dynamics loss which pushes $\bm{\xi}_{j}$ to follow linear dynamics resulting in time-steps of similar dynamics to have similar embeddings.
-The last term decays the Koopman operator's parameters to help force the model to discover lower-dimensional dynamical modes.
-In reference to traditional NLP embeddings, we believe our Koopman observable embedding has a motivation similar to Word2Vec~\citep{mikolov2013efficient} as well as more recent embedding methods such as context2vec~\citep{melamud2016context2vec}, ELMo~\citep{peters2018deep}, etc. Namely, these methods are based on the principle of context: words that are contextually related to each other have a similar embedding.
-The Koopman embedding has a similar objective encouraging physical realizations containing similar \textit{time-invariant dynamical modes} to also have similar embeddings.
+The second is the Koopman dynamics loss which pushes $\bm{\xi}_{j}$ to follow linear dynamics.
+The last term decays the Koopman operator's parameters to help force the model to discover meaningful dynamical modes and further prevent overfitting.